 What are we to make of this statement?

 In my opinion, by referencing both automated and manual LDA search methods - as well as ongoing research into "open-source automated debiasing tools"[3], the CFPB is communicating - at least publicly - a position of technological agnosticism as to how LDA credit models should be derived.
-While some may be impatient with their reticence to endorse these new tools - particularly given their oft-stated concerns about algorithmic discrimination, I find their measured approach both admirable and prudent given the dearth of publicly-available, objective research on the potential risks these complex new tools could have on consumers and lenders.
+While some may be impatient with the CFPB's reticence to endorse these new tools - particularly given their oft-stated concerns about algorithmic discrimination, I find their measured approach both admirable and prudent given the dearth of publicly-available, objective research on the potential risks these complex new tools could have on consumers and lenders.
 And, as readers of this blog know, this caution is well-placed given the potentially serious safety-and-soundness and compliance risks I have found in my own testing.

-But even this testing - broad as it has been - hasn't fully explored the totality of risks associated with this complex black-box technology.
+But even my testing - broad as it has been - hasn't fully explored the totality of risks associated with this complex black-box technology.
 For example, while my prior research focused on the fundamental technical and legal foundations of these algorithmic fairness tools, they were silent on a critical risk dimension that's now becoming increasingly relevant to many lenders' risk and compliance managers – the questionable robustness and stability of these LDA Models.[4].
 In fact, with more algorithmically-driven LDA Models moving into production, recent industry chatter suggests that some may not be performing as expected on real-time application data - with lower than expected fairness performance and higher than expected default rates[5] necessitating risk mitigations and raising the following questions.

 Are these adverse performance outcomes simply a matter of significant "data drift" coincidentally encountered at or near the time of LDA Model deployment, or do algorithmically-debiased credit models have more fundamental weaknesses that we have yet to identify?